chtyim/cdap/cdap-docs/developers-manual/source/overview/modes.rst

   special case, system services).
 Application containers scale linearly and elastically with the underlying infrastructure.

-In a Hadoop Environment, application containers are implemented as YARN containers and datasets use HBase and HDFS for actual storage.
+As :ref:`described above <distributed-data-application-platform>`, in a Hadoop Environment, application containers are implemented as YARN containers and datasets use HBase and HDFS for actual storage.
 In other environments, the implementation can be different.
 For example, in Standalone CDAP, all services run in a single JVM, application containers are implemented as threads, and data is stored in the local file system.